 The lowest part of the troposphere is the warmest section of the layer, and it is denser than all its overlaying layers because a larger atmospheric weight sits on top of the troposphere and causes it to be severely compressed.

 The global climate has warmed and cooled throughout history.
 At present, we are seeing unusual rapid warming.
 This is due to greenhouse gases that are increasing because of human activities, and they are trapping heat in the atmosphere.

 One of the most essential things in the atmosphere is the Ozone layer.
 It is 19-32 km above the Earth’s surface.
 It’s a pungent smelling blue gas that absorbs most of the sun’s ultraviolet radiation.

-In 1985, the hole in the ozone layer was discovered above the Antarctic.
-It has improved following a ban of the used of Chlorofluorocarbon.
+In 1985, a hole in the ozone layer was discovered above the Antarctic.
+The situation has improved following the ban of Chlorofluorocarbon.

 8. Chlorine Affects Ozone